eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Demand and Capacity Management Kit/adoption-view/use-case/nesting.md

 ## Business Roles and Functions

 Nesting is a feature defined in the DCM standard CX-0128 and includes an advanced property of the Capacity Group structure and therefore may be used optionally by suppliers.
-The application of Nesting is embedded into the WeekBasedCapacityGroup aspect model.
+The Nesting feature is embedded into the WeekBasedCapacityGroup aspect model.
 This means that only suppliers may apply Nesting and customers consume it.

 |Function / Role|Customer|Supplier|
 |-|-|-|